-- New Employee Orientation Period: Vanderbilt utilizes a New Employee Orientation Period for newly hired staff.
-This orientation period provides the new staff member an opportunity to acclimate to their new position and Vanderbilt and provides the supervisor an opportunity to develop and assess the skills of the new staff member.
-Generally, for staff members who are paid hourly, the orientation period is three months following the date of hire and for exempt employees the orientation period is six months following the date of hire.
+- New Employee Orientation Period: Vanderbilt utilizes a New Employee Orientation Period for newly hired employees.
+This orientation period provides the new employee an opportunity to acclimate to their new position and Vanderbilt and provides the supervisor an opportunity to develop and assess the skills of the new employee.
+Generally, for employees who are paid hourly, the orientation period is three months following the date of hire and for exempt employees the orientation period is six months following the date of hire.

 - Internal transfers and promotions are not subject to an orientation period.

-- In the event job performance or conduct during orientation is concerning or unsatisfactory; supervisors should promptly coach the new staff member.
-If the concerns continue, the supervisor should give the staff member written notice of the deficiency and explain how the performance or conduct needs to improve in order to continue employment.
+- In the event job performance or conduct during orientation is concerning or unsatisfactory; supervisors should promptly coach the new employee.
+If the concerns continue, the supervisor should give the employee written notice of the deficiency and explain how the performance or conduct needs to improve in order to continue employment.
 During the orientation period, employment may be terminated without notice.
 However, termination of employment should be reviewed with Human Resources prior to taking action.
 Termination of employment during the orientation period is not subject to the dispute procedure.
-However, if a staff member believes that the termination of their employment is the result of unlawful discrimination they may consult with the Equal Opportunity, Affirmative Action, and Disability Services.
+However, if an employee believes that the termination of their employment is the result of unlawful discrimination they may consult with the Equal Opportunity, Affirmative Action, and Disability Services.

-- If a staff member's performance or conduct does not meet the expectations set by the supervisor, or there has not been enough opportunity to evaluate the staff member's performance the supervisor may extend the period of orientation up to an additional ninety days.
+- If an employee's performance or conduct does not meet the expectations set by the supervisor, or there has not been enough opportunity to evaluate the employee's performance the supervisor may extend the period of orientation up to an additional ninety days.
 The decision to grant an extension should be made in coordination with Human Resources.
-Notice of extension should be given to the staff member in writing.
+Notice of extension should be given to the employee in writing.
 This extension provides additional time to evaluate whether the individual meets expectations.
-The supervisor should outline in writing to the staff member why the orientation is being extended.
+The supervisor should outline in writing to the employee why the orientation is being extended.
 This extension provides additional time to evaluate whether the individual meets expectations.
-At the end of the extension the supervisor should discuss with the staff member their performance and notify them in writing that their orientation period has been completed, if appropriate.
+At the end of the extension the supervisor should discuss with the employee their performance and notify them in writing that their orientation period has been completed, if appropriate.

 - There may be a need in specific departments to extend orientation for a job classification beyond the three or six month time frame in order to ensure that all required training (mandated by employer, state or federal guidelines) is completed.
 Should a manager believe that their department requires additional time to successfully orient new hires to the department, they may request in writing to Human Resources for the extension.
 The request must include documentation that supports the need for the extension and the job roles requiring the extension.
 If granted, the extension will apply to all new hires within that department’s designated job role.